NikoFX/react-suppliers-app/README.md

 - npm
 - node js
-- react js, react-router-dom, zustand, MUI
+- react js, react-router-dom, MUI

 A demo react application designed to manage suppliers for a business.
 The app provides a user-friendly interface to add, update, delete, and view supplier information.
 It also allows for sorting and filtering of the supplier list based on various criteria.